tpaschalis/tpaschalis.github.io/_posts/2019-04-16-vim-go-setup.markdown

 Vim 8 means that you can load plugins by just copy/pasting their contents into your `~/.vim` directory!
 Installing and removing them is just a `git clone` and `rm -r` away, and updating them is just an issue of `git pull`ing the latest releases!
 Thanks [Bran](https://en.wikipedia.org/wiki/Bram_Moolenaar)!
 You can learn more about this awesome new feature using `:h packages`.

+After finishing up the installations of your chosen plugins make sure to run `:helptags ALL` to automatically generate help tags for each one of them.

 ## vim-go